Hardstylist/srd/README.md

 ----
 - This Repo is __ahead__ of the Apple Repo
 - This Repo removes older Documentation used for Monterey and iOS 14
-- This Repo is Built with XNU-8019.41.5 and options Targeting for iOS 15
+- The DMG's are all Built with XNU-8019.41.5 and options Targeting for iOS 15
 - This Repo aka PR42 https://github.com/apple/security-research-device/pull/42
 - If you see unsuitable CT policy .. for this platform/device, rejecting signature
     - Do make clean; make install and AMFI Research should stop complaining